userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 ### Other POSIX based platforms

-userver works well on modern POSIX platforms.
-Follow the cmake hints for the installation of required packets and experiment with the cmake options.
+🐙 **userver** works well on modern POSIX platforms.
+Follow the cmake hints for the installation of required packets and experiment with the CMake options.

 Feel free to provide a PR with instructions for your favorite platform at https://github.com/userver-framework/userver.